AckerlyXu/heima/articles/hdinsight/hdinsight-release-notes-archive.md

 </tr>
 <tr>
 <td>Jar File Name updates in HDInsight 3.2</td>
 <td>This update to HDInsight version 3.2 contains several bug fixes, and a few internal jars packaged as part of HDP have been upgraded.
-Note that these JAR files
-are internal to the HDP package and not for direct use by customer applications.
+These JAR files are internal to the HDP package and not for direct use by customer applications.
 Applications should package their own version of the JARs so that an upgrade to the HDP internal JARs do not break customer applications.</td>
 <td>HDP</td>
 <td>All</td>
 <td>N/A</td>